- Define the problem

 First of all, you need to know the LaTeX environment:

 - Writing in LaTeX and Overleaf

-After reading the course on problem and state of the art, you must write your Research proposal :
+After reading the course on the problem and the state of the art, you must write your Research Proposal:

 If you are in doctorate or master thesis (or already doctor), here are methodologies for writing papers in conferences or journals:

 - Prepare your scientific paper (to start well!)